-In addition, the U.S. economy has experienced rising inflation in 2022, which has resulted in higher costs for labor, services, and materials.
+In addition, the U.S. economy has experienced higher-than-average inflation in recent years, which has resulted in higher costs for labor, services, and materials.
 Our suppliers and customers also face inflationary pressures, and our throughput volumes may be impacted if producers are constrained.
 While the rate and scope of various inflationary factors may increase our operating costs and capital expenditures materially, we anticipate that any such impacts would be recoverable in the prices of our services.

 Ultimately, the extent to which our business will be impacted by future market developments depends on factors beyond our control, which are highly uncertain and cannot be predicted.
 In response to the recent market volatility and uncertainties, we have reduced growth capital spending in recent years, and we expect to continue to maintain a prudent level of growth capital spending going forward.
-See "Liquidity and Capital Resources" for additional information on our capital expenditures over the last two years and our forecasted capital expenditures for 2023.
+See "Liquidity and Capital Resources" for additional information on our capital expenditures over the last two years and our forecasted capital expenditures for 2024.

 We currently have ample liquidity to fund our business, and we do not anticipate any liquidity concerns in the immediate future (see "Liquidity and Capital Resources").
 In addition, we continue to have access to the debt capital markets on generally favorable terms.
-In the event we seek additional equity or debt capital, our blended cost of capital for equity and debt is expected to be modestly higher in the near term; however, we will continue to evaluate growth projects and acquisitions as such opportunities may be identified in the future in light of this higher cost of capital.
+We will continue to evaluate growth projects and acquisitions as such opportunities may be identified in the future.